sbu-python-class/python-science/content/09-packages/python-packages.md

       install_requires=['numpy', 'matplotlib'])
 ```

+## Installing

-We can setup in a variety of ways.
+We can use setup in a variety of ways.
 Two useful ways are:

 * Install: